Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 • Practising safe temperature and storage methods;

-• The correct storage of waste products away from food poses a clear microbial contamination risk.
-Your indoor bins should be kept away from any food, and your large outdoor bins should be stored separately from walk-ins and dry storage areas.
+• Correctly storing waste products away from food poses a clear microbial contamination risk.
+Your indoor bins should be kept from food, and your large outdoor bins should be stored separately from walk-ins and dry storage areas.

-Limiting these factors and keeping yourself and your staff accountable is key to reducing microbiological hazards when working with food.
+Limiting these factors and holding yourself and your staff accountable is key to reducing microbiological hazards when working with food.
 When a health and safety executive assesses you, they will evaluate these key areas and your diligence in them on a regular basis.
-It remains best practice to therefore always uphold these standards to keep everyone involved safe from contamination.
+Therefore, it remains best practice to always uphold these standards to keep everyone involved safe from contamination.

 Chemical